-Author contributions.
-All authors contributed to the discussion and commented on the article.
-CW acquired, processed, and evaluated the data and has written the article with input of the co-authors.
-RP contributed the automatically traced fractures and helped with the preparation of the article.
-MP contributed to the manual mapping of fractures and the initial interpretation of fracture generations.
-JLU gave the impulse to this work, provided the funding, discussed results at every stage of the project, and helped to write the article.
-GB contributed to the discussion and structure of the article.
-KR provided input during the article preparation.
+Author contribution.
+All authors contributed to the discussion and commented on the manuscript.
+CW acquired, processed, and evaluated the data and has written the manuscript with input of the co-authors.
+RP contributed the automatically-traced fractures and helped with the preparation of the manuscript.
+MP contributed to the manual

+760 mapping of fractures and the initial interpretation of fracture generations.
+JLU gave the impulse to this work, provided the funding, discussed results at every stage of the project and helped to write the manuscript.
+GB contributed to the discussion and structure of the manuscript.
+KR provided input during the manuscript preparation.